abougouffa/minemacs/docs/DOCS.md

 #### `(+browse-html-file FILE)`

-Browser HTML FILE using `xwidget-webkit`, `eww` or the default browser.
+Browser HTML FILE following `+browse-html-file-browser-priority`.
+If no function from `+browse-html-file-browser-priority` is available, use `browse-url`.
 When called with universal argument, open the current buffer's file.

 #### `(+serial-running-p)`